Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 Before we get to actually learning how to build a class, it'll be helpful to define some of the terminology surrounding classes/OOP.
 Often times, the terminology can be the most confusing part of learning OOP.

-1. Class - used to refer to the abstract concept of an object.
+1. **Class** - used to refer to the abstract concept of an object.
-2. Object - An actual instance of a class.
+2. **Object** - An actual instance of a class.
-3. Instance - What Python returns when you tell it to create a class.
+3. **Instance** - What Python returns when you tell it to create a class.
-4. Instantiation - A fancy for saying that we're going to create an instance of a class.
+4. **Instantiation** - A fancy for saying that we're going to create an instance of a class.
-5. Constructor - What we call to instantiate a class.
+5. **Constructor** - What we call to instantiate a class.
-6. self - Inside of a class, a variable for the instance/object being accessed (i.e. it holds a reference to the instance/object of that class).
+6. **self** - Inside of a class, a variable for the instance/object being accessed (i.e. it holds a reference to the instance/object of that class).
-7. attribute/field/property - A property or piece of data that a class has, stored in a variable.
+7. **attribute**/**field**/**property** - A property or piece of data that a class has, stored in a variable.
 Inside of a class definition, all attributes/fields/properties are assigned via self, while outside of a class definition, they are accessed via *dot notation*.
-8. method/procedure - A block of code that is accessible via the class, and typically acts on or with the classes attributes/fields/properties.
+8. **method**/**procedure** - A block of code that is accessible via the class, and typically acts on or with the classes attributes/fields/properties.
 Inside of a class definition, all methods/procedures are created via def. (they are really just functions) and accessible via self, while outside of a class definition, they are accessed via *dot notation*.

 Don't worry if this terminology isn't 100% clear at this point in time.
 It should become more clear as we work through these notes, and should be a useful reference.
 From here on out, we'll treat attribute, field, and property as interchangeable, and we'll do the same with method and procedure.